 The researchers studied 31 fibromyalgia patients to determine if there is a global central nervous system problem underlying sensory processing in fibromyalgia patients.

 From previous studies it has become clear that people with fibromyalgia process stimuli differently to healthy individuals.
 It is thought that the end result of this is that a small amount of pressure on the skin is felt as pain by a fibromyalgia patient where it would be felt as a light touch to someone who is healthy.
-It is not just touch which can trigger symptoms in fibromyalgia however, stimuli such as sound also seem to be amplified meaning it is hard for patients to feel well in noisy environments.
+It is not just touch which can trigger symptoms in fibromyalgia however, stimuli such as sound also seem to be amplified meaning it is hard for patients to feel well in noisy environment

 The Michigan researchers noted that few studies have looked at different stimuli in consistent ways and levels of intensity to measure pain sensitivities in the condition.
 In this study then, fibromyalgia patients and healthy subjects were exposed to random auditory and pressure stimuli.